Hypergeometric Functions over Finite Fields: Galois Representation Interpretation

-\item For $\l\in \Q\setminus \{0,1\}$, the L-function of $L_\l$ is As usual, the quotations indicate that we are only giving a formula for the good $L$-factors. \end{itemize}
+\item For $\l\in \Q\setminus \{0,1\}$, the L-function of $L_\l$ is Here, the quotations indicate that we are only giving a formula for the good $L$-factors. \end{itemize}

-In \cite{Archinard}, Archinard explained how to construct the smooth model $X_\l^{[N;i,j,k]}$ of $C_\l^{[N;i,j,k]}$ of \eqref{eq:GLC} and to compute all periods of first and second kind on $C_\l^{[N;i,j,k]}$ using hypergeometric functions.
+For more general cases, Archinard in \cite{Archinard} explained how to construct the smooth model $X_\l^{[N;i,j,k]}$ of $C_\l^{[N;i,j,k]}$ for $\l\neq 0$, $1$ of \eqref{eq:GLC} and to compute all periods of first and second kind on $C_\l^{[N;i,j,k]}$ using hypergeometric functions.
 This is also recast in \cite{WIN3a}, and we follow that development here.
-Like $L_\l$, this curve is also a cyclic cover of $\C P^1$ ramified at four points $0$, $1$, $\frac{1}{\l}$, and $\infty$.
-When $\l=0$ or 1, the covering map only ramifies at 3 points and is a quotient of a Fermat curve.
+Like $L_\l$, this curve is also a cyclic cover of $\C P^1$ ramifying at $0$, $1$, $\frac{1}{\l}$, and $\infty$.
+When $\l=0$ or 1, the number of ramification points of the covering map is at most $3$ and hence the covering curve is a quotient of a Fermat curve.
 This is the reason behind the degenerate situation happening at $\l=0$ or 1.
+Note that when $N\mid i,j,k,$ or $i+j+k$, one can rewrite $C_\lambda^{[N;i,j,k]}$ as $y^N=x^i(1-x)^j$ by changing variables.
+We exclude this degenerate case below.

+To consider the generic case of $C_\l^{[N;i,j,k]}$ being a cyclic cover of $\C P^1$ ramifying at exactly 4 points, we will assume the following for the remaining of this section: where $\gcd$ stands for greatest common divisor.